Fabio3rs/my-cpp-repl-study/README.md

 The innovative signal-to-exception translation system, combined with embedded backtrace generation, represents a significant advancement in interactive development tool safety and debugging capabilities.
 The architecture provides a foundation for understanding how robust dynamic compilation systems can be built from first principles, offering insights into the trade-offs between compilation time, execution performance, and error recovery in interactive development environments.

 The project's practical applications, demonstrated through the self-editing text editor with comprehensive crash recovery, showcase the potential for creating development environments where code modification and execution happen seamlessly in real-time while maintaining system stability even in the presence of user code errors.
 This represents a significant advancement in interactive C++ development tools, providing both the performance benefits of native compilation and the safety features typically associated with managed environments.

+> **🎯 Key Trade-offs Summary**: This REPL prioritizes **native execution performance** and **comprehensive debugging** over **fast iteration**.
+While evaluation takes longer than JIT-based solutions (~90-144ms vs ~100-120ms), users benefit from full-speed native code execution, complete debugging capabilities, and crash recovery. **Load time variability** (microseconds for cached vs ~48ms for complex fresh loads) reflects the dynamic library approach.
+The architecture choice reflects the principle that compilation overhead is acceptable when balanced against the advantages of native performance and debugging fidelity.
+>
+> **📈 Performance Context**: The performance characteristics documented here represent measurements on specific hardware and software configurations.
+Real-world performance will vary based on system specifications, workload characteristics, and environmental factors.
+Users should benchmark on their target systems for production planning.